mtossain/satsvs/readme.md

 ```
     <OrthoViewLatitude>90</OrthoViewLatitude>
 ```
-This parameter can be given to see one part of the globe, eg. the polar region.
+This parameter can be given to see one part of the globe in an orthometric view, eg.  for the polar region.
 <img src="/docs/obs_swath_conical.png" alt="cov_satellite_highest"/>